dgroomes/go-playground/README.md

 * [x] DONE Print the JSON document.
 I'd like to print the JSON string in the program output.
 This gives better contrast and proves that the program actually does something with JSON.
 * [ ] Figure out how to modularize Go code.
-I often struggle with the GOPATH.
-UPDATE: Go 1.18 added support for "workspaces" which allows you to work with "multi-module workspaces".
+Go 1.18 added support for "workspaces" which allows you to work with "multi-module workspaces".
 This is generally the design paradigm that I'm used to in my projects in other languages.
 Read [the official tutorial on workspaces](https://go.dev/doc/tutorial/workspaces).
+Say, for example, that I want to build a utility program called `word-count` and another program called `json-formatter`.
+  I don't want the `word-count` program to be polluted with any dependencies that are specific to `json-formatter`.
+How do I do this?
 * [x] DONE (`cmd/` is the popular convention) I want a second `main` function because I want a second runnable demo program.
 If I create a file in the root directory, and it defines a `main` function, then when I do `go run .` it will complain about "can't redefine main".
   What are my options?
 Is there an idiomatic thing to do?
 * [x] DONE Exec an external process.
+* [x] DONE Split up into my usual "standalone subprojects" learning repository style.

 ## Reference